awsdocs/amazon-connect-admin-guide/doc_source/assign-phone-numbers-traffic-distribution-groups.md

       1. A list of flow ARNs is returned\.
 Use these flow ARNs to associate a flow to a phone number; call the [AssociatePhoneNumberContactFlow](https://docs.aws.amazon.com/connect/latest/APIReference/API_AssociatePhoneNumberContactFlow.html) API\.

+## Why an AssociatePhoneNumberContactFlow call fails<a name="why-associatephonenumbercontactflow-fails"></a>

+If the number is claimed to a traffic distribution group, and you are calling [AssociatePhoneNumberContactFlow](https://docs.aws.amazon.com/connect/latest/APIReference/API_AssociatePhoneNumberContactFlow.html) using an instance in the AWS Region where the traffic distribution group was created, you can use either a full phone number ARN or UUID value for the `PhoneNumberId` URI request parameter\.

+However, if the number is claimed to a traffic distribution group and you are calling this API using an instance in the replica AWS Region associated with the traffic distribution group, you must provide a full phone number ARN\.
+If a UUID is provided in this scenario, you will receive a `ResourceNotFoundException`\.

 ## Why an UpdatePhoneNumber call fails<a name="why-updatephonenumber-fails"></a>

 Your [UpdatePhoneNumber](https://docs.aws.amazon.com/connect/latest/APIReference/API_UpdatePhoneNumber.html) API call will fail with a `ResourceNotFoundException` in the following case: